 To ensure that the funding is appropriately allocated to individual schools, an annual Moderation Meeting takes place between the Headteacher, the school ALN Coordinator and Specialist Advisors from the Local Authority.

-We undertake a quality assurance activity with schools to ensure that the provision noted for the pupils with ALN is in place and that the impact is being monitored effectively.
-We also provide training and support in how to accurately record the additional support pupils with ALN have for schools.
+We undertake a quality assurance activity with schools to ensure that the provision noted for the learners, including those with ALN is in place and that the impact is being monitored effectively.
+We also provide training and support in how to accurately record the support learners, including those with ALN have for schools.

-For more information on supporting pupils with ALN in mainstream Denbighshire schools, please contact the ALN Coordinator at the school.
+For more information on supporting learners in mainstream Denbighshire schools including those with ALN, please contact the ALN Coordinator at the school

 Find contact details for a school to contact an ALN Coordinator.